Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ## 97-023 Refactoring Restaurant Service for Outbox pattern - Part 2

 ## 98-024 Testing the application end-to-end with Outbox pattern changes
+We won't run the init_kafka.yml because we already created kafka topics.
+If you want to start with fresh data you can run init_kafka.yml which will delete and create the topics.
+Also, you may clean the volumes for zookeeper and kafka cluster to erase all previous data.

+After creating an order, initially it's in PENDING state and then PAID state and then APPROVED.
+It takes about 10s to change the state.
+Because we have set the outbox schedulers interval to 10s and we're using outbox pattern to complete the saga flow.

+Note: In production, it's required to archive the outbox msgs with COMPLETED status to another table for future investigations of the outbox msgs.

 ## 99-025 Testing failure scenarios